kiranshashiny/Charting-TemperatureUsingNodeMCUConnectedToCloud/README.md

         An Android Smartphone to subscribe to events from cloud An account with cloudmqtt.com MQTT Broker

+	Install Python, Flask, and a Web Server on your local server/laptop to render the graphics.

 A Typical NodeMCU and Pin diagram:

 <img width="511" alt="screen shot 2018-01-06 at 10 18 10 pm" src="https://user-images.githubusercontent.com/14288989/34641820-d391c96a-f32f-11e7-80c1-a1185c0fe3a4.png">